The-Poolz/EthSmartContractIO/README.md

 ## Getting Started

-To use `SmartContractIO`, you will need to add it as a dependency to your project.
+To use `EthSmartContractIO`, you will need to add it as a dependency to your project.
 You can do this by adding it as a NuGet package:

 .NET CLI
 ```
-dotnet add package SmartContractIO
+dotnet add package EthSmartContractIO
 ```

 Package Manager
 ```
-Install-Package SmartContractIO
+Install-Package EthSmartContractIO
 ```

 ## Core Components